luxigo/text2obj/README.md

 text2obj
 ========

-Generate a javascript object from a "system_profiler" style textual data structure
+Generate a javascript object or extract data from a "system_profiler" style textual data structure

 Example input: